 Died on: 9 September 2008

 Mohan Chand Sharma was a police Inspector with the Delhi Police.
 He was killed in the Batla House Encounter in Delhi with the suspected terrorists.
-He had won many gallantry awards including the coveted President of India’s medal in 2008.
+Sharma had won many gallantry awards including the coveted President of India’s medal in 2008.
 He was awarded the Ashok Chakra on 2 January 2009.
-He is remembered for his involvement in high profile cases like the Indian Parliament attack, the Red Fort attack and the 2005 Delhi bombings.
+He is remembered for his involvement in high profile cases like the Indian Parliament attack, the Red Fort attack, and the 2005 Delhi bombings.

 Died on: 26 November 2008